staxas/edsbashshortcuts/README.md

 ~ : 'cd ~', go to home root directory

-- : 'cd -', go to previous directory
+[hyphen] : 'cd -', go to previous directory

 --------------------------------------
 Go to directory and list files